DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-29 Prop List & Modular Asset List.md

 These are all the props that are currently used to make up Matthew's level.
+The goal is to get as many of these completed as possible so that we can use them to build out the level in-engine.

+In the future, our modular kit will have

 # Props